News from the Nordic Council of Ministers and Nordic Council on Nordic Co-operation.

 Meetings, conferences, theme days and sessions within Nordic Co-operation.

-You can search here in our image database The majority of the images may be used without restriction provided that you mention the image source (e.g. NN - norden.org), but check the individual image for information on rights.
+Search our image database here.
+The vast majority of the images may be freely used as long as the source is cited (e.g. NN – norden.org), but please check the individual file for information on rights.

 Latest videos from the Nordic Council and Nordic Council of Ministers and affiliated organisations.

 Subscribe to newsletters on Nordic co-operation and politics

 Information and resources for the press and media

 Facts and statistics about the Nordic Region and the Nordic countries

 Collection of links to maps of the Nordic countries, which are free to use.

 This history of the Nordic region from the Viking times to the present.

 The fellowship of language is one of the things that binds Nordic co-operation together.
 Danish, Norwegian and Swedish are so closely related that, with relatively little effort, you can learn to understand all the languages, if you speak one of them.